Most Valuable American Girl Dolls Ever

 13. Julie Albright, $300

 Julie Albright came out in 2007 and is the ninth historical character.
 Her story is that she lives in the 1970s in San Francisco, and her parents were recently divorced.
-This doll is supposed to help kids experience the same thing as their parents.
+This doll is supposed to help kids who are experiencing divorce in their own families.
 In 2007 she cost between $87 to $92 depending on if you got a soft or hardcover book.
 It was found on an online auction marketplace being sold for $300.
-Given that it is a historical character made, it is valuable, which is why it is more expensive than it was originally sold.
+Given that it is a historical character, it is more valuable, which is why Julie is more expensive than she was originally sold.

 12. Kit Kittredge, $365

 Kit Kittredge came out in 2000 and is the seventh historical character.
 Her story represents the Great Depression era during the 1930s.
 She goes on some adventures, including putting on a Thanksgiving play at school or doing odd jobs for a mean rich man to help make ends meet for her family.
 In 2000 she cost between $87 to $92 depending on the type of book you got with the doll.
-The doll and book can be bought at $325 at an online auction marketplace because it is a historical character.
+The doll and book can be bought at $325 at an online auction marketplace today.

 11. Cecile Rey, $430